NEET Reservations 2021 – Quota for Medical Courses

-The registered candidates for NEET 2020 are deemed to be nearly 15.93 Lakhs.
-NEET 2020 Registration commenced from 2nd December 2019 up till 31st December 2019.
-However, the window went active for changes to particulars in the application form in the following months, the latest being in the month of April.
-The conduction body for NEET exams has been transferred to NTA from CBSE.
+NEET 2020 saw the registration of nearly 15.97 Lakh students.
+NEET 2021 Registrations have commenced from 13th July 2021.
+The conducting body for NEET exams has been transferred to NTA from CBSE.
 However, students need to note that reservations in NEET remain the same.
 To provide an upthrust to the educational aspirations of candidates belonging to the reserved category, reservations are undertaken for such candidates at every round of the entrance.

-NTA has specified some instructions/criteria in the NEET Application form that are mandatory to be fulfilled so as to claim back the reservation.
+NTA has specified some instructions/criteria in the NEET Application form that are mandatory to be fulfilled to claim back the reservation.
 Listed below is a detailed description of the same.

 85% State Quota for MBBS – NEET Reservation

 State Quota seats comprise all the seats except those of All India Quota constituting 85% of the seats.
 The state authorities of corresponding states reserve the seats for admissions, for which candidates must fulfil the eligibility criteria specified by the states for reserved categories in addition to the required marks in the exams.
 To seek admissions to private colleges, candidates can do that through the state quota seats as well.

 Provision of Certificates For Candidates belonging to Reserved Category